Try-works: Context

-Early on in the history of whaling, vessels had no means to process blubber at sea and had to bring it into port for processing.
-Later, though, whaling vessels frequently included a trywork, a brick furnace and set of try pots built into the deck.
+Early in the history of whaling, vessels had no means to process blubber at sea and had to bring it into port for processing.
+Later, whaling vessels carried a try-works, a brick furnace with a pair of try-pots built onto the deck.
+The try-works was constructed aboard the vessel before it left port.
+Once the ship's whaling had been completed, the brickwork was broken up and thrown overboard before the ship returned to port.

-In the 18th and 19th century New England whaling industry, tryworks on whaling ships allowed the vessels to stay at sea longer as it allowed them to boil out the oil during the voyage and not have to carry unprocessed blubber home.
+In the 18th and 19th century New England whaling industry, ships equipped with try-works could stay at sea longer, since they could boil out the oil during voyages and thus avoid having to carry raw blubber home.
 Slices of blubber were cut as thinly as possible for the process, and on New England whaling ships, these slices were known as "bible leaves" by the sailors.
-The ability to use tryworks at sea thus enabled the Yankee whaling industry to flourish.
+The ability of ships to use try-works at sea enabled the whaling industry to flourish.

-Try pot
+Try-pot

-A try pot is a large pot used to remove and render the oil from blubber obtained from cetaceans (whales and dolphins) and pinnipeds (seals), and also to extract oil from penguins.
-Once a suitable animal such as a whale had been caught and killed, the blubber was stripped from the carcass in a process known as flensing, cut into pieces, and melted in the try pots to extract the oil.
+Try-pots, which are cauldrons or huge pots, vary in size.
+In the 1840s, at the peak of the whaling industry, five sizes were available ranging from 140-gallon to 220-gallon capacities.
+They were used to render oil from blubber obtained from cetaceans (whales and dolphins) and pinnipeds (seals), and also to extract oil from penguins.
+Once a suitable animal such as a whale had been caught and killed, the blubber was stripped from the carcass in a process known as flensing, cut into pieces, and melted in the try-pots to extract the oil.
+Once the pots were full, any solid residue was removed and the oil was poured into barrels or casks for storage in the ship's cargo hold.